tohjustin/Personal_Portfolio_Webpage/content/posts/2021-10-31-kube-lineage.md

 ...
 ```

-Fortunately Helm has a Go package ([helm.sh/helm/v3/pkg/action](https://pkg.go.dev/helm.sh/helm/v3/pkg/action)) to get the manifest of a release, so there wasn't a lot of extra effort involved on my end to implement this feature.
+Fortunately Helm has a Go package ([helm.sh/helm/v3/pkg/action](https://pkg.go.dev/helm.sh/helm/v3/pkg/action)) to obtain the manifest of a specific release, so there wasn't a lot of extra effort involved on my end to implement this portion of the feature.

-Here's an example of how we can view the list of Kubernetes objects associated to a release of a [kube-state-metrics](https://artifacthub.io/packages/helm/prometheus-community/kube-state-metrics) Helm chart:
+Finally here's how we can use `kubectl lineage helm` to view the list of Kubernetes objects associated to a release of a [kube-state-metrics](https://artifacthub.io/packages/helm/prometheus-community/kube-state-metrics) Helm chart:

 ```text
 $ RELEASE_NAME="kube-state-metrics"